-"Instructional costs" means those costs defined as instructional costs as prescribed by the Commissioner in the chart of accounts.
+"Instructional costs" means those costs defined as instructional costs as prescribed by the Commissioner in the chart of accounts required in accordance with N.J.A.C.
+6A:23-4.4(a)7.

 "Internal Revenue Code" means any federal tax code section indicated in this subchapter and as amended and supplemented.